Fastcode/NUClearNet.js/README.md

 ## Usage

-The following example show a typical usage pattern of creating a network instance, listening for join, leave, and packet events, and sending data.
+The following example shows a typical usage pattern of creating a network instance, listening for join, leave, and packet events, and sending data.

 ```js
 const { NUClearNet } = require('nuclearnet.js');